maticnetwork/zkevm-docs/README.md

 You can easily submit an edit suggestion.
 Note that you must have a GitHub account and good knowledge of Markdown syntax.

 1. Navigate to the [Polygon zkEVM Developers page](https://wiki.polygon.technology/zkEVM) that you want to edit.

-2. Scroll down until the end of that page
+2. Scroll down until the end of that page.

 3. Click on the link: **Edit this page**.
 It will forward you to the same page (Markdown format) hosted on GitHub.

-4. On the related GitHub page, click the pencil icon (similar to  ) near the upper right corner of the file
+4. On the related GitHub page, click the pencil icon (similar to ✎) near the upper right corner of the file.

-5. Apply your edits by modifying the Markdown file
+5. Apply your edits by modifying the Markdown file.

-6. After you finish, scroll down until the end of that page to create a pull request
+6. After you finish, scroll down until the end of that page to create a pull request.

 7. Add a title to your PR.

 8. Add a description to your PR.
 Please reference the issue it resolves.
    > For help, see [GitHub Docs: Linking a pull request to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 9. Write a brief description of the changes you have made.
 If possible, include screenshots and references.

 10. Click on the green button **Propose changes** to submit your changes.
 Note that submitting a change will write it to a new branch in your fork.

-One of the Wiki maintainers will review your PR and either accept it or submit our review.
+One of the Wiki maintainers will review your PR and either accept it or submit their review.

-Acceptable PRs will be approved & merged into the `master` branch.
+Acceptable PRs will be approved & merged into the `main` branch.

 ## Submit an Issue

 - Create a [new issue](https://github.com/maticnetwork/zkevm-docs/issues/new/choose) to report a bug, request a feature, or suggest changes.

 - Comment on the issue if you want to be assigned to it so [our team can assign the issue to you](https://github.blog/2019-06-25-assign-issues-to-issue-commenters/).

 - If you do not have a specific contribution in mind, you can also browse current issues.

 - Issues that additionally have the `good first issue` label are considered ideal for first-timers.

 ## Build